okta/okta.github.io/_source/_standards/OAuth/index.md

 A Custom Authorization Server can issue an ID token to the client, as in OpenID Connect, but with the following differences:

-* The ID token cannot contain a reserved scope, nor can it contain a claim called 'groups'.
+* The ID token can't contain OIDC reserved scopes or a `groups` claim.
 To obtain a claim with group information, administrators must define a custom claim with a group filter and associate it with a scope.
 * The custom properties in the app user profile are not included in the Id Token by default, even if profile scope is granted.
 To obtain a claim for a custom property, administrators must define a custom claim with an Okta Expression Language expression and associate it with a scope.

 The lifetime of an ID token is one hour.
 If the client that issued the token is deactivated, the token is